 The Extended Classifier object also specifies the packet matching rules associated with a Gate, but includes more detailed information for matching traffic, as well adding, modifying, deleting, activating and inactivating Classifiers.
-As defined in Sections 6.4.3.1 and 6.4.3.2, multiple Extended Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
-However, since the ordering of objects in a message and the order of processing those objects is not mandated, an AM SHOULD NOT send a Gate-Set with multiple Extended Classifiers with the same ClassificationID, yet different Actions.
-When an AM is using Extended Classifier objects, at least one Extended Classifier MUST be provided by the PDP in all Gate-Set messages.
-More than one Extended Classifier is allowed.
+As defined in Sections 6.4.3.1 and 6.4.3.2, for Unicast Gates multiple Extended Classifier objects may be included in the Gate-Set to allow for complex classifier rules.
+However, since the ordering of objects in a message and the order of processing those objects is not mandated, an AM SHOULD NOT send a GateSet with multiple Extended Classifier objects, at least one Extended Classifier MUST be provided by the PDP in all Gate-Set messages.
+For Unicast Gates, more than one Extended Classifier is allowed.
+For Multicast Gates, only one Extended Classifier is required to be supported.
 Since the Extended Classifier is based on the DOCSIS IP Classifier, all DOCSIS classifier semantics apply, with the exception that at least one Extended Classifier be present in a Gate-Set message.